MaddyTP/node-red-contrib-ui-reef/README.md

 ![image](https://user-images.githubusercontent.com/45469378/146826377-84ab1d40-96f7-4ed5-b507-7e0d9cecb6ee.png)

 Incoming messages which have a valid `topic` and `payload` will be stored in the node's context for use in the function.
 If `msg.toFront` exists in an input or output message the value will be sent to the front to be displayed in the upper-right hand of widget.
-The "Restore" option will load switch state from context on Node-red restart if Node-red context settings specify "localfilestorage".
+Switch states will be restored on restart or reboot if Node-RED settings specify "localfilesystem" as store.

 ## Input